About

 Fiji is a republic that became independent in 1970 from the United Kingdom.

-Tourism is the main industry, followed by sugar production.
+Tourism is the main industry, followed by the sugar industry.

 FIJI